iepathos/iepathos/README.md

 ## Currently

-- 🚀 Shipping multi-language support for Debtmap
+- 🚀 Shipping analysis and UX improvements for Debtmap
 - 🔬 Researching: Can we make linters opinionated enough to actually reduce complexity?
-- ✍️ Writing about why most code complexity metrics lie to you
+- ✍️ Writing about code analysis, Rust, and functional programming patterns

 ## What I'm Looking For